-In wound suturing, the most important thing to note after choosing the type of suture is the type of needle that is to be used in performing the surgical procedure.
-The factors that are considered for the selection of the needle is the size and the purpose i.e. for sifting through tissue or mending it straight away.
+In wound suturing, once the type of needle is selected in performing a surgical procedure, the type of suturing needles is most important.
+The factors that are considered for the selection of the needle are the size and the purpose, such as sifting through tissue or mending it straight away.

-Tapered Suture Needles
+Tapered Suturing Needles

-TP: Is used to close fascia during abdominal surgery
+- TP (trigger point): Is used to close fascia during abdominal surgery

-CT: Is used to close the joint space or deep layers of tissue after general surgery
+- CT (circle taper): Is used to close the joint space or deep layers of tissue after general surgery

-CT2: Is often used on closing of uterus
+- CT2 (smaller than CT): Is often used on closing of uterus

-SH: Is used to close bowel or tissue layers after breast surgery
+- SH (small half circle): Is used to close bowel or tissue layers after breast surgery

-CV: Used for nerve repair and delicate vessels.
+- CV: Used for nerve repair and delicate vessels.

-Cutting Suture Needles
+Cutting Suturing Needles

-FSLX: Used for large skin closure, when a lot of tension is present
+- FSLX (for skin/FS extra large): Used for large skin closure, when a lot of tension is present

-FSL: Is used for the procedures that need a higher tension closure
+- FSL (for skin large): Is used for the procedures that need a higher tension closure

-FS2: Is used for common closing of skin
+- FS2 (smaller than FS1): Is used for common closing of skin

-P3: Is used for closing of small incisions, such as in facial reconstructive surgery and hand surgery
+- P3: Is used for closing of small incisions, such as in facial reconstructive surgery and hand surgery

 What do you think?
 Leave us a comment below.